jonnitto/Jonnitto.Sitemap/README.md

 **Important**
 To activate the automatic `robots.txt` you have to delete the `robots.txt` inside the `/Web` folder.
 You also have to edit the `.htaccess`: Change the line `RewriteRule ^(_Resources/Packages/|robots\.txt|favicon\.ico) - [L]` to `RewriteRule ^(_Resources/Packages/|favicon\.ico) - [L]`

-If you only want to render a subset of the available language dimensions (e.g. if the filling is not yet ready) you can set this in the Settings.yaml:
+If you only want to render a subset of the available language dimensions (e.g., if the filling is not yet ready) you can set this in the `Settings.yaml`:

 ```
 Jonnitto: